Dan Kennedy is the duke of direct response. 👑

 - Copywriting begins with your mindset.
 Educate yourself, don’t be a perfectionist, and learn how to sell.

 - Build a swipe file, and reference file, and write copy on a regular basis.

 - Intimidate readers to take action through low inventory, the bandwagon effect, and other strategies discussed.

 - Clearly communicate the return on investment of a product to “sell money at a discount.”

 - Appeal to the customer’s ego to be better, wealthier, more powerful, etc.

 - Offer a strong guarantee to overcome objections and uncertainty.

-- Offer free trials to get people trying the product and wanting more.
+- Offer free trials to get people to try the product and want more.